dmouscher/nomic/rules-3.md

     <br/>

-+ Once per day, players may claim any unmarked LAND TILE if it is adjacent to any of their MARKERS at a cost of 2 BF.
++ Players may claim any unmarked LAND TILE if it is adjacent to any of their MARKERS at a cost of 2 BF.
+Other methods of claiming are limited to 1 base daily claim limit unless otherwise specified.
+BF Cost increases by 1 for every purchased claim that day, and is reset to 2 BF the next day.
+BF Claiming Cost cannot be altered by other rules.
     - This is done using !claim {coordinates} in actions.

     <br/>